-Though there is no right or wrong way to walk a labyrinth, nor does it necessarily require any guidance, a Labyrinth Facilitator can enhance the experience by providing context beforehand, offering interpretation/clarification afterwards, and can suggest particular methods, exercises, rituals or approaches to add meaning to your labyrinth walk.
+There is no right or wrong way to walk a labyrinth, nor does it necessarily require any specific instruction.
+However, a Labyrinth Facilitator can enhance the experience by providing context beforehand, offering interpretation/clarification afterwards, and can suggest particular methods, exercises, rituals or approaches to add meaning to your labyrinth walk.

 Veriditas, a non-profit dedicated to change and renewal through the labyrinth experience, has provided Facilitator Training to over 5000 people worldwide since it began in 1997, and remains the most rigorous and comprehensive Labyrinth Facilitator Training offered.

-Neil Baldwin, creator and builder of the Forest Labyrinth, attended the Veriditas Labyrinth Facilitator Training lead by Rev Dr Lauren Artress, founder of the modern labyrinth movement, in San Francisco at Grace Cathedral in 2012.
+Neil Baldwin, creator and builder of the Forest Labyrinth, attended the Veriditas Labyrinth Facilitator Training led by Lauren Artress, widely acclaimed as founder of the modern labyrinth movement, at Grace Cathedral, San Francisco, in 2012.
 Neil has written published articles on labyrinths, was featured speaker at Owen Sound LabyrinthFest, and in 2019 attended a week-long labyrinth retreat by Path Adventures in Nova Scotia.